-Why It is difficult to let go of Resentment
+Why It is challenging to let go of Resentment

 1. Most times, we use it as a defense to protect ourselves from our hurt

-2. Sometimes, resentment is an imprint of our family background, experience.
-We keep as a SPECIAL package.
+2. Sometimes, resentment is an imprint of our family background and experience.
+We keep it as a SPECIAL package.